GSA/digitalgov.gov/content/news/2022/01/2022-01-19-call-for-participation-2022-government-ux-summit.md

 *For defined submission requirements see the section below.*

-{{< accordion kicker="2022 Government UX Summit" title="Requirements for Submissions" icon="fas fa-copy" >}} You will need the following information for your submission:
+{{< accordion kicker="2022 Government UX Summit" title="Requirements for Submissions" icon="" >}} You will need the following information for your submission:

 1) Title of presentation (title should clearly describe what you will cover)

 2) Name, government email, position, and organization of all speakers.

    a.
 For submissions that will have multiple speakers or panelists, identify the primary point of contact.
 (The primary speaker must be a federal employee.)

 3) Preferred presentation length—including time for live questions and answers:

    a.
 15 minutes
    b.
 60 minutes

-4) Presentation topic (topic area examples are below)\
+4) Presentation topic (topic area examples are below)

    a.
 Accessibility
    b.
 Career Development
    c.
 Design